 - If there is a possibility to operate the machine and adjust the speed remotely, choose that option instead.

-- Please make sure they are no loose bits and bob that can fly off.
+- Please ensure no loose bits and bob that can fly off.

 - If it’s your first time turning, start at a low speed.